kasemir/phoebus-doc/source/preferences.rst

 ``settings.ini`` file.
 You can copy settings that you need to change from the display into your settings file.

+The same details pane that lists current preference settings also offers an ``Import Preferences`` button for loading a ``settings.ini`` file.
+You may use that as an alternative to the command line ``-settings ..`` option, but note that settings loaded via this button only become effective after a restart.

+Settings loaded via either the ``-settings ..`` command line option or the ``Import Preferences`` button are stored in the user location (see :ref:`locations`).
+They remain effective until different settings are loaded or the user location is deleted.
+It is therefore not neccessary to always run the application with the same ``-settings ..`` command line option.
+Just invoking with the command line option once or using the ``Import Preferences`` button once suffices to load settings.

 Conceptually, preference settings are meant to hold critical configuration parameters like the control system network configuration.
 They are configured by system administrators, and once they are properly adjusted